syncfusion-content/fileformat-docs/File-Formats/Presentation/FAQ.md

    Current version of the Essential Presentation library does not provide support for converting 3D charts to PDF or image format.

+9. **How to improve the image quality while conversion using Essential Presentation?**

+   You can improvise the quality of converted images by specifying the image resolution.
+Refer – [Converting PowerPoint presentation to Images](/file-formats/presentation/conversion#converting-powerpoint-presentation-to-images)